Murder of Mark Carson: Response from public officials

 It was a cold-blooded hate crime that cut short a life full of promise ... and brought back awful memories for people who were once afraid to walk down the street with the person that they loved.
 Thankfully, we have come a long way from those days ... but the murder of Mark Carson is a tragic reminder of how far we still have to go.

 Kelly agreed with the mayor's statement that the act had been a hate crime, saying that the shooter only targeted Carson because he thought he was gay.
 New York State Senator Brad Hoylman, who represents the area in which the crime took place, and Speaker Quinn also released statements wherein they condemned the violence.
-GLAAD representative Wilson Cruz said that the killing was "a stark and sobering reminder of the rife homophobia that still exists in our culture".
+GLAAD spokesperson Wilson Cruz said regarding the killing, "Until we rid our society of the discrimination that allows us to be seen as inferior and less than human, we will never truly be safe, even in one of the most accepting cities in the world."